Sample Premarital/Prenuptial Agreement

 - [ADDITIONAL PROVISIONS HERE.
 These can range from prescribing that the children will be raised in a particular religion to allocating household chores between the parties.]

-- Both Prospective Husband and Prospective Wife are represented by separate and independent legal counsel of their own choosing.
+- Both Prospective Spouse 1 and Prospective Spouse 2 are represented by separate and independent legal counsel of their own choosing.

-- Both Prospective Husband and Prospective Wife have separate income and assets to independently provide for their own respective financial needs.
+- Both Prospective Spouse 1 and Prospective Spouse 2 have separate income and assets to independently provide for their own respective financial needs.

-- This agreement constitutes the entire agreement of the parties and may be modified only in a writing executed by both Prospective Husband and Prospective Wife.
+- This agreement constitutes the entire agreement of the parties and may be modified only in a writing executed by both Prospective Spouse 1 and Prospective Spouse 2.